felguerez/server-api/README.md

 ```

 #### AWS/DynamoDB
 This project assumes you have an AWS account already configured with access keys in  `~/.aws/credentials`.
-You'll need this to create and use DynamoDB for storage, as well to deploy on AWS Lambda.
+You'll need this to create and use DynamoDB for storage.

 #### Spotify Web API
 This project also uses the [Spotify Web API](https://developer.spotify.com/documentation/web-api).
 You'll need to create an app at [Spotify for Developers](https://developer.spotify.com/dashboard).